Principi group: Formation of Omerta group

 In early 2022, two of Prelić's men had a meeting with Kavač clan leader on forming a new subgroup of Principi, named Omerta.
 After the agreement, Marko Miljković's cousin took control over it, while Marko commands it.
 The group is considered as an enforcer crew of much larger Principi and operates drug trafficking, gunrunning and prostitution rings for the organization.
 It is alleged that through Marko Miljković's wife, Tamara, who moved to Paris, France, and gained legal citizenship there, are the operations conducted.
 She is technically the leader of the group, with help of Đorđević and Timotijević.
 Omerta also acts as the leading hooligan firm who controls all the finances, stands, operations of the Grobari supporters.
 Omerta doesn't go on the south stand, but operates behind everything, with Principi themselves controlling the mini-subgroup.
-In Amsterdam, Dutch police arrested few Serbian hooligans of Partizan of suspecting drug trafficking, but were let off after 24 hours because of lack of evidance.
+In Amsterdam, Dutch police arrested few Serbian hooligans of Partizan of suspecting drug trafficking, but were let off after 24 hours because of lack of evidence.
 2 Days later, 2 murders happened in Amsterdam, with both people being connected to Dutch organized crime.
+Omerta dissoluted in mid-2023.